opendilab/DI-star/README.md

 ## Command Line Usage Examples

-Apple MPS (on Apple Silicon with MPS-capable PyTorch):
-`python play.py --mps`

-Mac users on Apple Silicon can run:
-`python play.py --mps --model1 rl_model --game_type agent_vs_bot`

-Showing off different scenarios to use MPS (Metal) on Apple Silicon macOS; if MPS isn’t available, it falls back to CPU.
+Apple MPS (on Apple Silicon with MPS-capable PyTorch): Showing off different scenarios to use MPS (Metal) on Apple Silicon macOS; if MPS isn’t available, it falls back to CPU.
 And if you really want CPU only, you can pass --cpu.

 ## Human vs Agent (Default) with MPS
 `python play.py`